How It Works

 Data visualization can improve user experience as graphical representation of data is usually easier to understand.
-If visualization help end-users to understand data, Charts.css help frontend developers to turn their data into beautiful graphs using simple CSS classes.
+If visualization helps end-users understand data, Charts.css helps frontend developers turn their data into beautiful graphs using simple CSS classes.

-Modern CSS frameworks (like bootstrap) style HTML elements using predefined CSS utility classes.
-While those CSS frameworks focus on layouts, Charts.css focus only on data visualization.
+CSS frameworks (like Bootstrap and Tailwind) style HTML elements using predefined CSS utility classes.
+While those CSS frameworks focus on layouts, Charts.css focuses only on data visualization.

 # How It Works

-With a few simple CSS classes applied on the container element you can turn your entire table of data into a visually appealing chart.
-The framework is developer-friendly making it easy to customize every element with simple CSS selectors.
+With a few simple CSS classes applied on the container element, an entire table of data can be turned into a visually appealing chart.
+This framework is developer-friendly, making it easy to customize every element with simple CSS selectors.

 The web offers many charting libraries.
 They all use JS to render the data.
-Each implement different strategy like VML, SVG, HTML canvas, image generators and others methods.
+Each implements a different strategy like VML, SVG, HTML canvas, image generators and other methods.

-Traditional chart libraries heavily dependent on JS.
-They unnecessarily complicate the visualization process with an endless lists of properties and methods.
+Traditional chart libraries are heavily dependent on JS.
+They unnecessarily complicate the visualization process with endless lists of properties and methods.

-In addition, large JS libraries usually effect your site performance.
+In addition, large JS libraries usually affect site performance.
 Search engines having trouble reading the data stored in JS objects.
 And many old solutions are not always accessible to screen readers.

-Some libraries fixed search engines visibility by injecting HTML nodes.
-Accessible issues fixed with additional JS solutions.
-But in most cases those patches lead to more background processing, effecting page performance.
+Some libraries fixed search engine visibility by injecting HTML nodes.
+Accessibility issues were fixed with additional JS solutions.
+But in most cases these patches lead to increased background processing, affecting page performance.

-With CSS frameworks, all this is not required.
-The raw data is part of the HTML making it visibility to search engines and screen readers.
-With CSS, rendering is not required, resulting in performance boost compare to JS solutions.
+With CSS frameworks, none of this is relevant.
+The raw data is part of the HTML, making it visible to search engines and screen readers.
+With CSS, rendering is not required, resulting in a performance boost compared to JS solutions.

 # Which is Better

-There is no better solution, it all depends on your needs and the capabilities of the solution you choose.
+There is no best solution, it all depends on your needs and the capabilities of the solution you choose.

 Should you abandon your current JS charting library?
 Not necessarily.
-Each library has it's own advantage and use cases.
-You need to define your needs, and find a solution that matches those needs.
+Each library has its own advantages and use cases.
+You need to define your needs and find a solution that matches those needs.

 When should you consider migrating to Charts.css?
-In most cases, you need a simple chart displaying your data.
-In those case there is no sense to load heavy JS libraries.
-For complex charts with special behaviours not covered by Charts.css you should search for JS alternatives.
+Most users just need a simple chart to display your data.
+In these cases there is no need to load heavy JS libraries.
+For complex charts with special behaviors not covered by Charts.css you should search for JS alternatives.